 Ongoing education is one way Human Resources works to foster and sustain a positive, healthy and inclusive environment.
 We are excited to announce the University's new online harassment prevention training program provided by Skillsoft.
 In the coming months, faculty and staff will receive an invitation to complete the required annual compliance training.

-Course: Sexual Harassment Prevention for Employees
+- Harassment Prevention for Illinois Employees – Office 2

 Please find additional details below.

 Course participants may use your Loyola username and password in order to access the harassment prevention compliance training through the Enterprise Learning Hub: https://forms.luc.edu/learninghub

 Loyola University Chicago is committed to building and preserving a welcoming and inclusive community where everyone can work together, free from all forms of exploitation, intimidation, and harassment, including sexual harassment.
 Our Jesuit, Catholic mission and our commitment to upholding the dignity of every person compels us to actively foster a community that values and respects one another.